InseeFr/Bowie/GET-STARTED.md

 You can find an example of Kubernetes objects specs [here](./deploiement/Stromae-V1/).

 Before launching the commands, go to the folder containing the values or the Kubernetes objects specs.
-The following command allows you to install Stromae-db :
+The following command allows you to install Stromae-db:

 ```bash
 kubectl apply -f .